elf-audio/koala-documentation/README.md

 # Koala - Documentation

+## note to Marek for deployment

+there is a clone in the dropbox koala folder (in manual) with a deploy.sh in there to install on the server.

+Once edits have been made, run `./build.sh` to resize images correctly and generate the pdf manual

+Then to deploy: `./deploy.sh` from the folder enclosing the repo.

+---

-# Project functions
+## Project functions

 ### Run the project